dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/without-cache.png)

-And with the in-memory cache, we saw a substantial reduction in latency:
+And with the in-memory cache, there was a substantial reduction in latency:

 ![](img/with-cache.png)